Spatial visualization functions for terra objects and point data

 - graph_y

-A character string of the y column name for the graph data.
+A character string for the y start coordinate column in the graph data.

 - graph_xend

-A character string of the xend column name for the graph data.
+A character string for the x end coordinate column in the graph data.

 - graph_yend

-A character string of the yend column name for the graph data.
+A character string for the y end coordinate column in the graph data.

 - graph_value

-A character string of the value column name for the graph data.
+A character string for the edge weight column in the graph data.

 - edge_size